 Table 9-321b—Subfields of the HE PHY Capabilities Information field

-B0 indicates support for the reception of an 80 MHz preamble where the secondary 20 MHz subchannel is punctured.
+B0 indicates support for the reception of an 80 MHz preamble where the only punctured subchannel is the secondary 20 MHz channel.

-B1 indicates support for the reception of an 80 MHz preamble where one of the two 20 MHz subchannels in the secondary 40 MHz is punctured.
+B1 indicates support for the reception of an 80 MHz preamble where the only punctured subchannel is one of the two 20 MHz subchannels in the secondary 40 MHz channel.

-B2 indicates support for the reception of a 160 MHz or 80+80 MHz preamble where only the secondary 20 MHz channel in the primary 80 MHz channel is punctured.
+B2 indicates support for the reception of a 160 MHz or 80+80 MHz preamble where the only punctured subchannels are the secondary 20 MHz channel and zero to two of the 20 MHz subchannels in the secondary 80 MHz channel.
+Refer to Table 27-20 for allowed 20 MHz punctured subchannel combinations.

-B3 indicates support for the reception of a 160 MHz or 80+80 MHz preamble where the primary 40 MHz channel in the primary 80 MHz channel is present.
+B3 indicates support for the reception of a 160 MHz or 80+80 MHz preamble where the only punctured subchannels are one or both of the 20 MHz subchannels in the secondary 40 MHz channel and zero to two of the 20 MHz subchannels in the secondary 80 MHz channel.
+Refer to Table 27-20 for allowed 20 MHz punctured subchannel combinations.

 Proposed changes for CID 24101: